 Perigon Wealth Management uses either independent managers for client accounts, or it places client assets into one of its model portfolios.
 Investments used by the firm include mutual funds, ETFs, stocks, bonds and options contracts.

 Perigon aims to meet client’s range of investing goals through the use of a combination of core and non-core investment strategies, with each strategy intended to meet a specific goal.
 The core strategies comprise the “core” of a client’s portfolio, and each strategy uses large-cap U.S. securities.
 Then, the remainder of the client’s assets are allocated to non-core strategies, which are used to complement the risk-adjusted return.

 Perigon Wealth Management reports no disciplinary disclosures on its Form ADV filings with the SEC.
 This means that neither the firm nor its employees or advisory affiliates have had any civil, criminal or regulatory issues within the past 10 years.

 Learn more about the firm and view its Form ADV by visiting its IAPD page.

-Robertson Stephens Wealth Management, LLC offers a variety of services, including financial planning, portfolio management, the selection of other advisors, advisory consulting services and family office and wealth planning services.
+Robertson Stephens Wealth Management, LLC, wraps-up our list of the best financial advisors in San Francisco.
+The firm offers a variety of services, including financial planning, portfolio management, the selection of other advisors, advisory consulting services and family office and wealth planning services.
 It works with individuals who both are and are not considered high net worth, in addition to pooled investment vehicles, charitable organizations and businesses.